Solve Problems with Networks of Equations

 Storyboard

-The models can be expressed in the form of networks of equations in which the different nodes are the variables of the system.
+Models are expressed in the form of networks of equations where the different nodes represent the variables of the system.

 ID:(1932, 0)